The retail survival guide: moving from channel-led to customer-centric

 - Retailers are unclear about data ownership—who controls the data in the first place?
 Marketing?
 IT?

 We get it.
-Restructuring the way you collect, manage, and analyse customer data requires vast, company-wide shifts that can be difficult for even the most data-savvy among us.
+Restructuring the way you collect, manage, and analyze customer data requires vast, company-wide shifts that can be difficult for even the most data-savvy among us.
 But brands who don’t adapt to this new world won’t last—and marketers who don’t learn new technological skills won’t last either.

 So what can you do to push forward?